Chestnut Wattle-eye

 About the Chestnut Wattle-eye

 The Chestnut Wattle-eye belongs to the family Platysteiridae, within the order Passeriformes.
-These birds typically live average 4 years with a max recorded of 7 years.
+These birds typically live average 4-6 years, with a maximum recorded of 8 years..

 How to Identify a Chestnut Wattle-eye